 1# PHP.ini File Editing Method

 To increase the maximum upload file size, you need to edit the php.ini configuration file.
 If you are using shared web hosting then login to cPanel and search for the php.ini file in the root directory of your hosting.
 Open it and search “upload_max_filesize“, “post_max_size” and increase the limit of maximum upload file size.
 If you don’t find any file named php.ini then create one by yourself and save it to wp-admin folder.
 Insert the following lines in it.

 If you want to increase the maximum execution time of each script then search and modify this syntax also.
 Script execution time works in seconds, so if you setup 300 it means five minutes.
 It’s a good practice to limit this time on productions servers in order to eliminate unexpectedly long running scripts.(As described in php.ini file)[alert-success]max_execution_time=300[/alert-success]

 This is one of the easiest ways to maximize wordpress upload limit and it will work like a charm, however if it does not work go ahead and try the second method.

 This is another method to increase wordpress upload limit.
 All you need to do adding below code in your .htaccess file located in the web hosting root directory.
 Go to hosting root directory and open the specific file(.htaccess) and insert code anywhere in the file outside of the blocks.

 (Note: Before editing please download your current .htaccess file for backup purpose on your computer.)

 Save your file and check whether upload file limit increased or not.
-I tried this method for Xampp and it work fine but when I tried in HostGator to increase the limit I received 500 Internal Server Error.
-However, default wordpress upload limit in HG is 64 MB.
-In most cases first method work like a charm.
+I tried this method for Xampp and it works fine but when I tried in HostGator to increase the limit I received 500 Internal Server Error.
+However, the default wordpress upload limit in HG is 64 MB.
+In most cases, the first method works like a charm.